acl-org/emnlp-2024/_pages/volunteers.md

 ## Student Volunteer Program

 A limited number of student volunteers are needed for the success of EMNLP 2024.
-A link to the application portal will appear here on August 28.
+We expect to post a link to the application portal here on this website by August 28, 2024.

 Tasks may include assisting at the registration desk, filling delegate packs, managing poster board sessions and displays, serving as volunteer coordinator for the day, providing AV/technical support, and assisting with tutorials and workshops.
 There will also be a limited number of opportunities for support with virtual conference activities.